kaihendry/dabase.com/content/blog/path-to-production.md

 - Simple
 - Code is the source of truth
-- Dependencies tracked with a lock file
+- Dependencies tracked with a lock file or "vendored"
 - Full git history with integrity
 - Easy to add Approval stage for <abbr title="Product Owner">PO</abbr> sign-off in the Production account
 - Changes happen via Git API